 West Course highlights include bold bunkering while the rough areas around the tees and bunkers are a mix of native grasses which naturally frame each hole, providing great definition and contrast.
 The greens are brilliant and for decades have consistently provided the finest putting surfaces in Australia.
 They are large and beautifully contoured they are built to accommodate approaches from a number of angles with each progressively more difficult the further the tee shot strays from the perfect line.

-Royal Melbourne’s West Course was ranked No. 1 in Australia and No. 3 in the World’s 100 Greatest Golf Courses by Golf Digest in 2018.
+Royal Melbourne’s West Course was ranked No. 1 in Australia and No. 5 in Golf Digest’s 200 Greatest International Courses 2018

 Alister MacKenzie’s 1926 routing fits snuggly into the contours of the rolling sandbelt land.
 His greens are miniature versions of the surrounding topography.
 His crisp bunkering, with vertical edges a foot or more tall, chew into fairways and putting surfaces.
 Most holes dogleg, so distance means nothing and angle into the pin is everything.